gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 ## Overview

 A _MOSFET_ (big breath now...it stands for..._Metal-Oxide-Semiconductor Field-Effect-Transformer_) is a **three-pin active semi-conductor device**, used frequently in electronics design.
-In the most basic sense, they can be thought of as a **voltage controlled switch** that can turn things on and off (or partially on!).
+In the most basic sense, they can be thought of as a **voltage controlled switch** that can turn things on and off (or partially on, when used as an amplifier!).

 MOSFETs should not be confused with similar but different semiconductor devices such as _MODFETs_ (modulation-doped FETs) or _MESFETs_ (metal-semiconductor FETs).
-Depletion-mode MOSFETs are closely related to their sibling JFETs.
+Depletion-mode MOSFETs are closely related to [JFETs](/electronics/components/transistors/junction-gate-field-effect-transistor-jfets/).

 ## Uses